English

 Students across years 7, 8 and 9 are encouraged to read widely and independently for enjoyment.
 Reading time is a core part of English lessons and is celebrated in the department as a time in which students are engaged in stories.

-We run a very successful Summer reading Challenge every year which encourages students to push themselves to read outside their usual genres and be discriminating in their choices.
+We run a very successful Summer Reading Challenge every year which encourages students to push themselves to read outside their usual genres and be discriminating in their choices.
 We are very lucky to have a fantastic librarian, Mrs. Lester, who engages with students in her very busy library and is able to turn around even the most reluctant reader.
-Mrs. Lester regularly organises author visits and workshops, and most recently has organised reading buddy groups whereby AHS students visited primary schools in the Aylsham cluster.
+Mrs. Lester regularly organises author visits and workshops, and poetry performances and Poetry Aloud Club where students learn and perform poetry as part of the national competition.

 Key Stage 4 - Revision Documents

-In year 10 and 11 students complete two GCSEs - AQA English language and AQA English literature.
-For more information, study guides, and revision documents, please see the links below.
+In year 10 and 11 students complete two GCSEs - AQA English Language and AQA English Literature.

 Core Knowledge for Key Stage 3